woodydrn/OpenFrontIO/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Request to join the development [Discord](https://discord.gg/K9zernJB5z).
 1. Fork the repository
-2. Create your feature branch (`git checkout -b amazing-feature`)
+1. Create your feature branch (`git checkout -b amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+1. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin amazing-feature`)
+1. Push to the branch (`git push origin amazing-feature`)
-5. Open a Pull Request
+1. Open a Pull Request

 ## 🌐 Translation

 Translators are welcome!
 Please feel free to help translate into your language.
 How to help?

+1. Request to join the translation [Discord](https://discord.gg/rUukAnz4Ww)
 1. Go to the project's Crowdin translation page: [https://crowdin.com/project/openfront-mls](https://crowdin.com/project/openfront-mls)
-2. Login if you already have an account/ Sign up if you don't have one
+1. Login if you already have an account/ Sign up if you don't have one
-3. Select the language you want to translate in/ If your language isn't on the list, click the "Request New Language" button and enter the language you want added there.
+1. Select the language you want to translate in/ If your language isn't on the list, click the "Request New Language" button and enter the language you want added there.
-4. Translate the strings
+1. Translate the strings

 ### Project Governance